tcarland/transam/README.md

 - **shorten** is a legacy lossless format that is supported for decode only.

-Additionally, support for the Nero AAC encoder/decoder is provided for legacy purposes as AAC support and quality has traditionally varied in the underlying *libfaac* or *libavcodec* libraries used by *ffmpeg*, while the Nero implementation still proves to be stable and efficient in providing quality AAC files.
-Of note, the ffmpeg aac encoder has improved since.
+Additionally, support for the Nero AAC encoder/decoder is provided for legacy purposes as AAC support and quality has historically varied in the underlying *libfaac* or *libavcodec* libraries used by *ffmpeg*, while the Nero implementation still proves to be stable and efficient in providing quality AAC files.
+Of note, the ffmpeg aac encoder has improved since the project was originally created and is now the default encoder for mp4/aac files.
+To prefer the use of the Nero Encoder, pass the `--no-ffmpeg` option.

 ## Build Requirements